Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 “He’s attracted to you.”
 Doc winked, an incongruous sight in his scarred, permanently space-tanned face, and sauntered out of the room.

-“Not in a million years,” Kiryn whispered.
+“Not in a million sols,” Kiryn whispered.
 She tipped back the bottle and nearly choked again.
 There was no way that inept peace envoy could be attracted to her.
 He had to wear archaic seeing aids–glasses–how could he even know what she looked like?

 Kiryn thought about that a moment longer, then snorted.
 She knew she didn’t have a beautiful voice.
-Pleasant, yes, but in the years since her parents had died, and the defense of their world had fallen on her and an aging band of former pirates, she had grown harsh, stern, and it reflected in voice as well as face.
+Pleasant, yes, but in the sols since her parents had died, and the defense of their world had fallen on her and an aging band of former pirates, she had grown harsh, stern, and it reflected in voice as well as face.
 Darrak the inept, half-blind peace envoy, was more likely in love with the fanciful image of a pirate queen, not the reality.

-One thought on “Commonwealth Universe, Age 1: Volume 7: The Pirate and the Professor by Michelle Levigne
+One thought on “Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne”